mohareddygit/Grokking-the-Coding-Interview-Patterns-for-Coding-Questions/src/B4Graph/Graph_Tutorial.md

     4. Network Topology: Representing connections in computer networks.
     5. Biological Networks: Representing interactions between proteins or genes.

-- B4Graph Traversal Algorithms:
+- Graph Traversal Algorithms:
 =============================

     1. Depth-First Search (DFS): Explores as far as possible along each branch before backtracking.
     2. Breadth-First Search (BFS): Explores all neighbors at the present depth prior to moving on to nodes at the next depth level.

-- Representations of B4Graph:
+- Representations of Graph:
 ===========================

   Consider an undirected graph with vertices {A, B, C, D} and edges {(A, B), (A, C), (B, D), (C, D)}.